 The principles of graphic design on a page or screen have a lot of overlap with design in the real world.
 Designing where to hang some frames on the blank wall is a lot like designing where the text and images go on a blank page.
 The same color theory that guides my color choices for a website redesign will also inform my color choices in painting my kitchen cabinets or picking out curtains.

-I was working on a cross-stitch gift recently and had stressed out choosing the back color for the fabric.
+I was working on a cross-stitch gift recently and began to choose the back color for the fabric.
 Often I use a white background fabric, but on this particular project, I had a lot of light tones to stitch – creams, tans, light browns, whites.
 Therefore, I was struggling to find a good background color from the Aida fabric at my local craft store.

 The colors of background fabric at the store were all warm tones, just like my floss (thread) colors to stitch, and they were all similar in value (the degree of lightness or darkness) as well.
 You couldn’t really see my floss against the fabric, and this was the problem.